nottrobin/maas-docs/en/manage-cli-advanced.md

 maas $PROFILE interface link-subnet exqn37 58 mode=static subnet=192.168.1.0/24 ip_address=192.168.1.113
 ```

-For a summary of IP assignment modes see [Post-commission configuration](nodes-commission.md#post-commission-configuration).
+For a summary of IP assignment modes see [Post-commission configuration](nodes-commission.md#heading--post-commission-configuration).

-## Install a rack controller
+<h2 id="heading--install-a-rack-controller">Install a rack controller</h2>

 To install and register a rack controller with the MAAS: